FreedomBen/breakout71/Readme.md

 ## TODO

+- apply a minimum speed to the ball (when 2 slower balls picked it is crawling)
 - Fdroid
-- perk : elastic between balls
 - easily start a test game with specific upgrades or levels (with query string or through menu)
 - show total score on end screen (score added to total)
 - show stats on end screen compared to other runs